 Diving in the Philippines

 Most of the islands are forested volcanic islands.
-The popularity of diving in the Philippines is growing every year thanks to fantastic diving and the wonderful climate.
+The popularity of diving in the Philippines is growing yearly thanks to fantastic diving and the excellent climate.

 In the Philippines, there are three seasons that roughly look like this, but it can vary.
 It can differ from year to year and between the different parts of the country.